Is Something Wrong with Bloom’s Taxonomy?

 As you consider this about yourself, ask as well whether you’re thinking not solely of your shoes but also of your feet.

-This is an illustration of the way to think as a teacher: always holding more than one idea in mind at the same time.
+This is an illustration of the way to think as a teacher: keeping two ideas in mind at the same time.
 For most teachers, there’s typically even three or more ideas to keep in mind, but two will do for now, or perhaps better just to say, “For now, more than one.”

 The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time, and still retain the ability to function.